mmurygin/notes/sre/alerting.md

     * Awareness needed, but immediate action not required - send it to the chat.
     * Record for historical/diagnostic purpose - send it to log system.
 1. Every alert should have an owner.
+    * if everyone owns alert then nobody in reality owns it.
 1. Log all alerts and remediation time for analysis.
 1. Every alert should have attached runbook for an on-call engineer.
 Runbook content:
     * What is this services, and what does it do?